 About when we gained our maximum altitude of some 6,200 feet, two of our group, Heath and Toni, decided on a side-trip to Battle Creek to pursue a coveted Idaho Adventure Motorcycle Club Challenge Site¹ accomplishment.
 “Battle Creek is named for a fight between Bannock Indians and Euro-Americans that occurred near the creek in July 1864.
 Among those killed was Michael Jordan for whom Jordan Valley, Oregon, and Jordan Creek are named.”² I must say, it didn’t sound like Heath and Toni fared much better than Mr. Jordan.
 But that’s a later story, one well told by Toni himself.³

-While Heath and Toni embarked on an epic struggle of good and evil (not sure who was who), Sam and I continued to warmer climes and a roadway firm enough I thought I could probably unzip the camera from the tank bag and fire some shots on the fly without crashing into a heap of blood, mud and metal.
+While Heath and Toni embarked on an epic struggle of good and evil, Sam and I continued to warmer climes and a roadway firm enough I thought I could probably unzip the camera from the tank bag and fire some shots on the fly without crashing into a heap of blood, mud and metal.

 We rolled over hills and around bends on the dustless dirt road, meadows unfolding their green carpets before us, outcrops offering cheerful knuckle bumps as we passed.